mcharleb/rtps_examples/README.md

-# Snapdragon Flight VISLAM-ROS Sample Code
+# Snapdragon Flight VISLAM-RTPS Sample Code

-This repo provides the sample code and instructions to run Visual-Inertial Simultaneous Localization And Mapping (VISLAM) as a ROS node on the [Qualcomm Snapdragon Platform](https://developer.qualcomm.com/hardware/snapdragon-flight)<sup>TM</sup>.
+This repo provides the sample code and instructions to run Visual-Inertial Simultaneous Localization And Mapping (VISLAM) as a RTPS node on the [Qualcomm Snapdragon Platform](https://developer.qualcomm.com/hardware/snapdragon-flight)<sup>TM</sup>.

 This example code is for MV SDK release [mv_0.9.1](https://developer.qualcomm.com/hardware/snapdragon-flight/tools).

-**NOTE**: The older release(mv0.8) instructions are [here](https://github.com/ATLFlight/ros-examples/tree/mv-release-0.8).
-The mv0.8 release will deprecated after May.
-15th 2017.

-This example assumes that you are familiar with ROS framework.
-If you are new to ROS, refer to [ROS Start Guide](http://wiki.ros.org/ROS/StartGuide) first to get started.
+This example assumes that you are familiar with RTPS framework.

 1. [High-Level Block Diagram](#high-level-block-diagram)
 1. [Setup and build process](#setup-and-build-process)